workforce-data-initiative/presentations/PITCHME.md

 #### Lessons Learned: Code

-Code layout: should python library and airflow orchestration be in different repos?
+Was the two-repo design good?

 Pros: Separation of concerns, forced us to keep core routines testable and usable outside of the orchestration context
-Cons: The users of the core routines (the orchestration DAGs) are disconnected so testing it is tough
+Cons: The users of the core routines (the orchestration DAGs) are disconnected so testing it is tough.

-Maybe better plan: Merge the airflow work into the same repository but don't include it in the Python module, similarly to how Dockerfiles/documentation is bundled.
+Alternate plan: Merge the airflow work into the same repository but don't include it in the Python module.

 +++

 #### Lessons Learned: Testing

-Placeholder
+Airflow code is hard to test because nothing is mockable; it shells out for everything.
+We never really addressed this head-on, and instead opted to move as much code as possible out of Airflow and into skills-ml.

+Alternate plan: Since we already have an application-level config file that contains all input and output paths, utilize a test configuration file to create a full integration test without the need for any code-level mocks.

 +++

-#### Lessons Learned: Data Architecture
+#### Lessons Learned: Aggregation

-Prior iterations of data architecture did not serialize output of 'map' steps to S3.
+Prior iterations of aggregation architecture did not serialize output of 'map' steps to S3.
 Drawbacks of this included:

 - If an aggregation died 99% into it, you still had to do everything again
 - Different aggregations could not reuse the same computed properties